eikek/bitpeace/README.md

 - `tika-core` (optional), Apache 2.0 License, http://tika.apache.org
 - `scodec-bits`, BSD-3-Clause, https://github.com/scodec/scodec-bits

 Both dependencies are itself “dependency-free”.
+The `tika-core` is marked as optional.

 Since mimetype detection belongs to “handling binaries”, I wanted to include it in this library.
 Tika is used for mimetype detection by